bdelseny/StatEasy/Management/Conception/Glossary/Methodological.md

 ### Pandoc

-Pandoc a universal document converter.
+Pandoc is a universal document converter.
 It can easily convert markdown to HTML or LaTeX or PDF (using pdflatex) [more informations here](http://pandoc.org/).

-## Versioning and project management
+## Version Control and project management

 ### Git

-For the versioning we use [Git](https://git-scm.com/).
+For the version controls we use [Git](https://git-scm.com/).

 ### Github